-Estimates and assumptions used in the valuation of derivative liabilities: Management utilizes a lattice model to estimate the fair value of derivative liabilities.
-The model includes subjective assumptions that can materially affect the fair value estimates.

-• Estimates and assumptions used in the valuation of intangible assets.
+- Estimates and assumptions regarding the deductibility of expenses for purposes of Section 280E of the Internal Revenue Code: Management evaluates the expenses of its manufacturing and retail operations and makes certain judgments regarding the deductibility of various expenses under Section 280E of the Internal Revenue Code based on its interpretation of this regulation and its subjective assumptions about the categorization of these expenses. - Estimates and assumptions used in the valuation of derivative liabilities: Management utilizes a lattice model to estimate the fair value of derivative liabilities.
+The model includes subjective assumptions that can materially affect the fair value estimates. - Estimates and assumptions used in the valuation of intangible assets.
 In order to value our intangible assets, management prepares multi-year projections of revenue, costs of goods sold, gross margin, operating expenses, taxes and after tax margins relating to the operations associated with the intangible assets being valued.
 These projections are based on the estimates of management at the time they are prepared and include subjective assumptions regarding industry growth and other matters.